Associate Research Professor of New Testament

 Eastman, S. “Apocalypse and Incarnation: Particapatory Logic of Paul's Gospel.”
-Apocalyptic and the Future of Theology.
-Eugene, OR: Wipf and Stock Publishers, 2012.
+Apocalyptic and the Future of Theology, Wipf and Stock Publishers, 2012.

 Eastman, S. “Reading Scripture in the Light of Christ.”
-Communicating the Word.
-Washington, DC: Georgetown University Press, 2011.
+Communicating the Word, Georgetown University Press, 2011.

 Eastman, S. “Galatians.”
-The New Interpreter’s Bible One Volume Commentary.
-Ed.
-B Gaventa and D Petersen.
-Nashville: Abingdon, 2010.
+The New Interpreter’s Bible One Volume Commentary, edited by B. Gaventa and D. Petersen, Abingdon, 2010.

 Eastman, S. “Israel and Divine Mercy in Galatians and Romans.”
-Between Gospel and Election: Explorations in the Interpretation of Romans 9-11.
-Ed.
-F Wilk and JR Wagner.
-Tubingen: Mohr-Siebeck, 2010.
+Between Gospel and Election: Explorations in the Interpretation of Romans 9-11, edited by F. Wilk and J. R. Wagner, Mohr-Siebeck, 2010.

 Eastman, S. “"Exegetical Perspectives".”
-Feasting on the Word: Preaching the Revised Common Lectionary.
-Ed.
-D Bartlett and BB Taylor.
-Louisville, KY: Westminster John Knox, 2010.
+Feasting on the Word: Preaching the Revised Common Lectionary, edited by D. Bartlett and B. B. Taylor, Westminster John Knox, 2010.

-Eastman, SG.
-"The Lord's Prayer.”
-Prayer: Christian and Muslim Perspectives.
-Ed.
-D Marshall and L Mosher.
-Georgetown University Press.
+Eastman, S. G. “The Lord's Prayer.”
+Prayer: Christian and Muslim Perspectives, edited by D. Marshall and L. Mosher, Georgetown University Press.